oclipa/reactjs-cheat-sheet/README.md

 An example of the general case is:

 ```
-var dogPrefs = ["Dogs" , "Like" , "Bones"];
+var dogPref = ["Dogs" , "Like" , "Bones"];
-const [animal , ...preference] = dogPrefs;
+const [animal , ...pref] = dogPref;
 console.log(animal); // Dogs
-console.log(preference); // [ "Like" , "Bones"]
+console.log(pref); // [ "Like", "Bones"]
 ```

 A more common case is for handling arguments passed to a function:

 ```
-// args can be an unlimited list of arguments
+// args can be an unlimited list of
+// arguments.
-// the rest operator merges all of the arguments into an array
+// The rest operator merges all of the
+// arguments into an array.

 function sortArgs(...args) {
    return args.sort();
 }